- 5 minutes to read

 Step 11: Create a Monitor View and Configure alerts

-Next, you should configure a Monitor View and select an appropriate Alarm Plugin to get the alert in the way you prefer.
-These steps are documented in the Add or manage Monitor View user guide.
+Configure a Monitor View and select an Alarm Plugin to receive alerts in your preferred way.
+These steps are detailed in the Add or manage Monitor View user guide.

-Make sure to select the Resource that you named in step 3.
+Make sure to select the Resource you named in step 3.

 Next Step